-Since $k$ and $\alpha$ respectively relate to the correctness of decoding and recovering, they usually act as secret keys in a watermarking scheme.
-By setting $k=0$ and $\alpha=0.5$, the $1$-bit embedding example of R-QIM is depicted in Fig. \ref{Fig. QIM embed model}(b), in which watermarked covers are distributed in the green and red zone around the circle and cross positions, rather than the positions of their points.
+The parameters $k$ and $\alpha$ are typically treated as secret keys in a watermarking scheme.
+By setting $k=0$ and $\alpha=0.5$, we can achieve a 1-bit embedding example of R-QIM as depicted in Fig. \ref{Fig. QIM embed model}(b).
+In this case, the watermarked covers are distributed in the green and red zones around the circle and cross positions, rather than on the positions themselves.